nprapps/elections20-primaries/readme.rst

 * ``elex`` - Loads data from the AP and outputs result JSON files into ``build/data``.
 You should have ``$AP_API_KEY`` set in your environment.
 This task has several command-line flags:

   * ``--date=M/D/YYYY`` - sets the date for which the rig should grab results.
 Defaults to the current date if not provided.
 It will pull anything within a day back of this date (meaning that by default it will grab today's and yesterday's races).
   * ``--test`` - request test numbers from the AP.
   * ``--offline`` - use cached data if we have it.
 Obviously, you need to run this against the API at least once before you can try this.
   * ``--archive`` - mark all exported results as non-live.

 * ``ap`` - Run the elex task and its prerequisites together

+To get started with Iowa data, run `grunt state json elex --date=02/3/2020`

 There are also three tasks that are related to testing the app in "persistent" mode (i.e., running with regular updates and either displaying them locally or publishing them).

 * ``local`` - Run the rig as a local preview server, without live reload, but with results pulled from AP every 15 seconds
 * ``deploy`` - Run the rig as a deployment server, publishing new updates to staging S3